GaLaXy102/xapi-toolkit/Users-Guide.md

    If an LRS connection is added, reactivated or the application has just been started the DAVE connector can not be used until all xAPI Statements are read from the corresponding LRS.
 The waiting state is indicated by the yellow status indicator.
 Depending on the amount of data that should be read this step will take a few minutes.
    When the DAVE connector is ready the status indicator turns green.
 4. Select and add Analyses.
    First select all Analyses you want to use from the defined Analysis set by selecting them in the `Add analysis` form and hitting the `+` button.
 You can limit them to a specific activity by selecting its identifier from the dropdown menu.
 Note that not every analysis can be limited.
-Please refer to the section "Managing Analyses" for further information.
+Please refer to the section [Managing Analyses](#managing-analyses) for further information.
 By default, the selected analysis is performed using the whole data set specified.
    Afterwards, you can change the order of the analysis which have been added to the dashboard by clicking the ⬆ or ⬇ icons in the `Selected analyses` form.
 You can also delete an analysis from the dashboard by clicking the 🗑 icon.
    To improve performance the specified LRS' activities are requested once and cached.
 After 10 minutes the cache is cleared and the activities are requested again, if needed.
 If you don't want to use the cache and request them again click the `Refresh` icon in the `Add analysis` form.

 #### Editing a Dashboard configuration
 1. On the card with the dashboard you want to edit, click the pencil icon on the part you want to change.
-2. Proceed with the corresponding step of the section "Configure a Dashboard".
+2. Proceed with the corresponding step of the section [Configure a Dashboard](#configure-a-dashboard).

 #### Creating a copy of a Dashboard description
 1. On the card with the dashboard you want to copy, click the `Copy` button.